deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the Action Transformer (AcT) architecture, showing how it encodes UI elements, combines them with previous actions and goals, and predicts the next action.
+> 🔼 The figure illustrates the AcT architecture, showing how UI element embeddings are generated and fed into a transformer to predict the next action.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Illustration of AcT.
 A separate encoding of each UI element into a vector e<sub>t,i</sub> by using pretrained embedding models.
-The embeddings are then fed into the sequence of a transformer x<sub>t</sub> along with the previous timesteps in that episode.
+The embeddings are then fed into the sequence of a transformer X<sub>t</sub> along with the previous timesteps in that episode.
 The prediction of the transformer is decoded to produce the next action which consists of a<sub>type</sub> and a<sub>spec</sub>
 > </details>